 Curious about all things twins?
 I learned a lot about twins during my pregnancy.
-Here are 11 twin questions and facts about twins you probably didn’t know.
+Here are 11 interesting facts about twins you probably didn’t know.

 Shock.
 That was my reaction when I found out I was having twins.
 The feeling I still harbored as the doctor began her measurements and when I saw the two little embryos.
 One I carried with me all the way home, waiting for the feeling to sink in.

 Going through a twin pregnancy without a clue on what to do is a challenge.
-You may not know anyone personally who had twins to turn to or learn from.
-You scour the internet looking for bits of information here and there but can’t seem to find one place that talks about those early weeks.
-You feel overwhelmed and alone.
+You may not know anyone who had twins to turn to or learn from.
+You scour the internet looking for bits of information but can’t seem to find one place that talks about those early weeks.
+And you feel overwhelmed and alone.

-It seems I’m not alone, either.
+It seems I’m not alone in discovering interesting facts about twins.
 After reading the article below, fellow twin parent Andrea C. wrote:

 “Accurate 💯 I loved this article as I love all of your articles.
 I have twins too and it’s tough, but they are amazing! ❤️💙”